Creating a budget is so important. Here are our Best Tips for Sticking with Your Family Budget so you can reach your financial goals.

 - Staying home for dinner can be exciting if it involves a cookout in the backyard or front lawn.

-- Cut back by getting rid of cable – high-speed internet access is generally a whole lot cheaper than cable, and the family can make a fun adventure by gathering around the computer for movie night online.
+- Cut back by getting rid of cable - high-speed internet access is generally a whole lot cheaper than cable, and the family can have a fun adventure by gathering around the computer for movie night online.

 - Instead of going to the movies, make your own.
 Have a family make-a-movie night and put on plays, puppet shows, or whatever.
 Capture the fun using your digital camera, phone, or webcam.
 The memories will last a lifetime.